The Confidential Pod Configuration File Reference

 By default, all the environment variables in a Pod specification are ignored since the cluster itself is considered to be untrusted.
 For instance, a malicious cluster administrator could set arbitrary environment variables by editing your Pod specification on the fly, thus affecting the behavior of the Pod.

-Only environment variables that are previously measured as part of the container image or as part of the enclave configuration file are considered trusted and are effectively applied to the Anjuna Confidential Pod in Kubernetes.
+Only environment variables that are previously measured as part of the container image or as part of the Anjuna Confidential Pod Configuration file are considered trusted and are effectively applied to the Anjuna Confidential Pod in Kubernetes.
 Environment variables that are injected from Anjuna Policy Manager secrets are also considered trusted, as they are only injected to trustworthy Anjuna Confidential Pods.

 For example: